We can stop partisan gerrymandering in Pennsylvania for good by changing the redistricting process.

 Appoint an impartial, independent citizens commission to direct the process—not politicians drawing their own district lines.
 States that have put citizen commissions in place have seen improvements in representation, competitiveness, and voter trust.

 To make this a reality, we have to change the PA constitution.
 Here’s what it will take:

 That’s no easy task, but once a fair-districts policy gets to voters, they tend to approve it by huge margins.

 In other words, we can do this.
 But we need your help to put the pressure on Harrisburg to make it happen.

-The commission would be in charge of both legislative and congressional redistricting.
-It would include 11 members, selected at random by the Pennsylvania Secretary of State from three pools of qualified candidates:
+We suggest a commission of 11 members - 4 Democrats, 4 Republicans, and 3 not affiliated with either party - selected at random by the Pennsylvania Secretary of State from three pools of qualified candidates.

 In Pennsylvania, changing the way redistricting is handled means changing the state Constitution.
 But, constitutional amendments are kept short and don’t go into lengthy administrative details.

 Implementing legislation is a better way to handle the details that spell out how an independent citizens commission would be set up and administered.
 They would be written into a bill introduced in the General Assembly like any other bill.
 This eliminates the need for brevity, and a regular bill can be more easily changed than a constitutional amendment, if revisions become necessary.